Brazilian airport workers strike for higher wages; flights unaffected

-SAO PAULO, July 31 (Reuters) - Thousands of Brazilian airport workers went on strike on Wednesday to demand higher wages, although contingency plans kept flights running on time, according to state airport agency Infraero.
+SAO PAULO (Reuters) - Thousands of Brazilian airport workers went on strike on Wednesday to demand higher wages, although contingency plans kept flights running on time, according to state airport agency Infraero.

 The workers’ union is pressing for a roughly 16 percent salary bump along with improved benefits such as childcare.